 Read more about the approved apprenticeship standard on the Institute for Apprenticeships and Technical Education website.

-Successful graduates will gain a bachelor’s degree in Aerospace Engineering that is accredited by the Royal Aeronautical Society.
+Successful graduates will gain a bachelor’s degree in Aerospace Engineering.
+We are currently seeking re-accreditation by the Royal Aeronautical Society.

 This degree is an integral requirement of the (Level 6) Degree Apprenticeship Standard (ST0010) Aerospace Engineer.